-The Company occasionally provides minimum services that are necessary, such as private rooms, to accomplish duties for those who are former presidents and representative Directors, only when they fulfill certain roles at the social end in positions such as outside director in another company or key post in business associations.
-In this case, the Company provides a title corresponding their external activities.
+The Company occasionally provides minimum services that are necessary, such as private rooms, to accomplish duties for those who are former Presidents and Representative Directors, only when they fulfill certain roles at the social end in positions such as outside director in another company or key post in business associations.
+In this case, the Company provides a suitable title corresponding to their external activities.

 It is a prerequisite that there is never a case where said former Presidents/Representative Directors directly or indirectly exercise their influence over the Company's management or business operations.